Is there a legal definition of a franchise and, if so, what is it?

 What actions can a franchisee take in the event of mis-selling by the franchisor?
 Would these still be available if there was a disclaimer in the franchise agreement, disclosure document or sales material?

-Additionally, section 37 of the FA also provides that a person commits on offence, where, in relation to an offer to sell a franchise or during the sale of a franchise, whether directly or indirectly, said person employs a device or scheme in order to defraud, makes any untrue statement of a material fact or omits to state a material fact which renders his statement to be misleading or engages in any act, practice or course of business, which operates or would operate as a fraud or deceit upon any person.
-On conviction, a body corporate is liable to a fine of up to RM 250,000 while non-body corporates face a lesser fine of up to RM 100,000 and/or imprisonment for a term not exceeding one (1) year.
-For a second or subsequent offence, the fines for corporations are increased to a maximum of RM 500,000 while non-body corporates may face a fine of up to RM 250,000 and/or imprisonment for a term not exceeding three (3) years.
+Under section 37 of the Act, a person who in relation to an offer to sell a franchise or during the sale of a franchise, whether directly or indirectly (a) employs any device or scheme in order to defraud; (b) makes any untrue statement of a material fact or omits to state a material fact which renders his statement to be misleading; (c) engages in any act, practice or course of business, which operates or would operate as a fraud or deceit upon any person, commits an offence.
+Any mis-selling described above can be an offence.

 Would it be legal to issue a franchise agreement on a non-negotiable, “take it or leave it” basis?